 Doing Well by Doing Good: Law and CSR in the Fashion Industry

 The fashion sector is at the forefront of driving economic, social, and environmental responsibility globally.
 Companies often define their commitment to these issues with Corporate Social Responsibility (CSR) policies developed in an effort to meet legal requirements in such areas as customs, environmental, anti-bribery, child labor, product safety, and animal welfare.
 In other instances, these policies respond to concerns from customers and shareholders, and they can also be used as elements of their marketing programs.
-Moderated by Kelley Drye International Trade attorneys, Laurence J. Lasoff and Laura Siegel Rabinowitz, along with panelists Tiffany Teaford, Commercialization Manager at The ORVIS Company and Mary Cally, Director of Branded Production at Kahn Lucas will discuss key elements of their company’s CSR policy, what the principal incentives were to set up a CSR program, and how these policies are enforced up the supply chain.
+Moderated by Kelley Drye International Trade attorney, Laurence J. Lasoff, along with panelists Tiffany Teaford, Commercialization Manager at The ORVIS Company and Mary Cally, Director of Branded Production at Kahn Lucas will discuss key elements of their company’s CSR policy, what the principal incentives were to set up a CSR program, and how these policies are enforced up the supply chain.

 What You Can’t Afford to Discount: Protecting Your Company from FCPA Risks